The Rsync Alternative: Resilio Connect

 It’s hard.
 Performance is limited due to rsync’s basic set of technologies.
 Performance optimization is limited to delta encoding and compression.

 To get faster file transfer speeds with rsync, you would need to use a replacement.
-Resilio Connect adds peer-to-peer scalable data transfer, WAN optimization, and real-time file system monitoring to speed up syncing for today’s enterprise.
+Resilio Platform adds peer-to-peer scalable data transfer, WAN optimization, and real-time file system monitoring to speed up syncing for today’s enterprise.

 Rsync & large file synchronization